Adequate and appropriate indemnity insurance

 The adequate and appropriate insurance requirement is the only insurance obligation imposed by us on:

-- Solicitors and RELs in non-commercial bodies that are providing reserved legal services to the public (see paragraph 5.6 of the Code of Conduct for Solicitors, RELs and RFLs).
+- Solicitors and RELs in non-commercial bodies that are providing reserved legal services (see paragraph 5.6 of the Code of Conduct for Solicitors, RELs and RFLs).
 Since the non-commercial body itself will arrange the policy, the obligation on the solicitor or REL is to ensure that the body takes out insurance that meets the requirement

 SRA authorised bodies and their managers are obliged to purchase qualifying insurance on the SRA's minimum terms and conditions but are also subject to the adequate and appropriate insurance requirement (see rule 3.1 of the SRA Indemnity Insurance Rules).
 This means that they will need to consider whether and when to purchase top up cover for their qualifying policy.